edunumsec2/book/content/appr/theme/prog2/idees.md

 B: oui, vers où ?
 A: à Rio de Janeiro.
 B: choutte, on part quand ?
-A: il y un vol ce soir.
+A: il y a un vol ce soir.
 """

 for line in histoire.split('\n'):